Big banks see rich opportunities in world's poorest

 Tapping the potential in the market of the unbanked requires alternative business models.
 Fragmentation makes it harder to achieve economies of scale, and banks also have to overcome the hurdles of poor communications infrastructure and the often non-existent credit history of many potential customers.

-“Many banks think of the digitisation opportunity around the world.
-There is, however, a constraint, which is the whole issue of infrastructure,” Aigboje Aig-Imoukhuede, chief executive of Nigeria’s Access Bank, told a recent conference organised by the CFI.
+“Many banks think of the digitization opportunity around the world.
+There is, however, a constraint, which is the whole issue of infrastructure,” Aigboje Aig-Imoukhuede, chief executive of Nigeria’s Access Bank (ACCESS.LG), told a recent conference organized by the CFI.

 Another issue is competition.
 Banks’ biggest rivals are not their peers but rather mobile network operators and large retailers.
 Coetzee says they face a difficult balancing act of rolling out competing products and collaborating to serve a bigger chunk of the market.